Covid blow: Blues starting player ruled out as Super Rugby cases grow

 At this stage, the Blues game against the Highlanders at North Harbour Stadium tonight is expected to go ahead but the remainder of the squad are waiting test results.

-In a statement to the Herald, the Blues confirmed their Covid outbreak that is almost certain to continue to spread throughout the team in the coming days.
+In a statement, the Blues confirmed their Covid outbreak that is almost certain to continue to spread throughout the team in the coming days.

 "A small number of players in the squad have tested positive for Covid.
 They are self-isolating and the remainder of the squad will continue with the strict protocols including regular testing," a Blues spokesperson said.